-Midterm Exams: The exams will be during class hours and will be made up of essay-type questions.
+Midterm Exams: All exams will be at 5.45 pm and will be made up of essay-type questions.
 Everything in the chapters covered and class discussions will be included.
 The midterm exams will cover everything since the beginning of the term or since the last midterm exam.
 You may use printed course slides and a calculator during the exams.

 Class participation: You are encouraged to demonstrate your knowledge of the assigned material or make comments during class.
 You may also be called on randomly.
 Please note that attendance does not mean participation.
 In participation, quality is more important than quantity.
-Students who have not submitted their Student Information Sheets (downloaded from the ODTUClass system) with a photo embedded by October 18th, 2022, to ODTUClass will not receive a participation grade.
+Students who have not submitted their Student Information Sheets (downloaded from the ODTUClass system) with a photo embedded by October 13th, 2023, to ODTUClass will not receive a participation grade.